julianbrowne/graffmaker/README.md

             ])
         )

-Graph connections can be chained, with the last node created (the Home in the exampe above), being passed to the next 'then' clause.
+Graph connections can be chained, with the last node created (the Home in the example above), being passed to the next 'then' clause.

 Relationships work both ways so